-In lieu of a stock option grant as a bonus under the Company's Performance Incentive Program for fiscal years 2000 and 2001, during July 2000 the Compensation Committee granted each of Dr. McGuire and Mr. Zuerblis 100,000 options to purchase the Company's Common Stock at an exercise price of \$44.75 per share.
+In lieu of a stock option grant as a bonus under the Company's Performance Incentive Program for fiscal 2000, during July 2000 the Compensation Committee granted Dr. McGuire and Mr. Zuerblis 100,000 options to purchase the Company's Common Stock at an exercise price of \$44.75 per share.
 50,000 of the shares underlying the options will vest and become exercisable over a five year period at a rate of 10,000 shares per year.
-The remaining 50,000 shares will vest on the seventh anniversary of the grant date if Dr. McGuire or Mr. Zuerblis, as the case may be, is still employed at the Company.
-The vesting and exercisability of such shares will accelerate if the last sale price of the Company's Common Stock exceeds \$100 per share for at least twenty consecutive trading days as reported by the Nasdaq National Market during a time in which Dr. McGuire or Mr. Zuerblis, as the case may be, is employed by the Company.
+The remaining 50,000 shares will vest on the seventh anniversary of the grant date if Dr. McGuire and Mr. Zuerblis, as the case may be, is still employed at the Company.
+The vesting and exercisability of such shares will accelerate if the closing stock price of the Company's Common Stock exceeds \$100 per share for at least twenty consecutive trading days as reported by the Nasdaq National Market during a time in which Dr. McGuire and Mr. Zuerblis, as the case may be, is employed by the Company.